ajarch98/whatsapp-visualization/README.md

 - Analyses data
 - Creates two .png files containing graphs of Time vs Message Frequency and Data against Message Frequency

-##Command line arguments
-You can set the .txt file's name by passing it as a command line argument when running the Python script.
-Unfortunately, you will have to manually set the list of users from inside the code.
+## How do I run this script using pipenv?
+- Install Python 3
+- Install pipenv using the command `pip install pipenv`
+- Clone this repo
+- Change directory to the project directory: `cd whatsapp-visualization`
+- Run pipenv using the command `pipenv shell`
+- Install dependencies using the command `pipenv install`
+- That's it!

 ## What do I need to run this script?

-- Python 3.7
+- Python 3
-- .txt file with WhatsApp chat records
+- .txt file with WhatsApp chat records (Rename this file to `whatsapp.txt` and place it in the same folder as the `whatsapp.py` file.
-- Libraries:
-  - pandas
-  - numpy
-  - matplotlib
+- Pipenv

 ## How do I obtain WhatsApp chat records?